-Welcome to spicy Chinese stir-fried cabbage!
-This delicious dish is done in a whirlwind and provides a crunchy Asian lunch fix with some heat or a fantastic side dish if you serve a Chinese dinner.
+Welcome to spicy Chinese cabbage stir-fry!
+This delicious low carb dish is done in a whirlwind and provides a crunchy Asian lunch fix with some heat – or a fantastic side dish if you serve a Chinese dinner.
 Much better than Asia takeaway veggies, because by making the cabbage yourself you can control the level of spice and crunchiness – and also enjoy it immediately which is essential for best texture and flavour!

 Luckily getting it right is very easy.
 You just have to prepare the spices and condiments, chop garlic and ginger and rip the cabbage leaves apart.
 My Chinese friend who taught me this dish, has insisted that tearing the leaves up yields a better flavour than chopping the cabbage with a knife.
 That’s because tearing the leaves creates more surfaces that will hold on to the sauce and the flavours of your spices.

-Cabbage was out of fashion in Germany for a long time and is only now celebrating a steady comeback in all shapes and colours.
+Cabbage is a brilliant and versatile low carb vegetable that was out of fashion in Germany for a long time.
+Luckily, it is now celebrating a steady comeback in all shapes and colours.

 In China, however, cabbage has never been off the table.
 Both the long and thick napa cabbages and the round and solidly packed white cabbage have always been an important part of the diet, especially in China’s north.
 Napa cabbage is simply called da bai cai in Chinese, which means big white vegetable, while white cabbage is yuan bai cai, meaning round white vegetable.